meilisearch/documentation/advanced_guides/asynchronous_updates.md

 ### Async flow

-- When making a write request (*create/update/delete*) against the search engine, it stores the writing operation received in a queue and returns an `updateId`.
-With this id, the specific operation update is trackable.
+- When making a write request (*create/update/delete*) against the search engine, it stores the operation received in a queue and returns an `updateId`.
+With this id, the operation update is trackable.
 - Each update received is treated following the order it has been received.
 - You can get the update status on the [`/updates`](/references/updates.md) route.